Hail damage car

 • Insurance-many companies will not offer physical damage coverage (Comprehensive and Collision) on vehicles that have existing damage the car.
 So not fixing those dents could prevent you from maintaining full coverage on a vehicle.
 Also, take into consideration that if you file future claims insurance companies can recognize existing damage and may penalize you for not making proper repairs.

 So the storm clouds have cleared, and you walk out to the driveway to find your car with hail damage.
 After a few choice swear words, you wonder if this will be covered by your auto insurance.
-The good news is, if your policy has comprehensive coverage the damage is covered (subject to your deductible).
+The good news isif your policy has comprehensive coverage the damage is covered (subject to your deductible).

-Hail damage car: Keeping Your Vehicle Protected During a Hailstorm
+Hail Damage Car: Keeping Your Vehicle Protected During A Hailstorm

 Being prepared during a hailstorm is crucial for keeping you, your family, and your car out of harm’s way.